RoneoOrg/hugo-shortcode-roneo-collection/README.md

 {{< video src="/test-file.mp4" caption="A custom comment"  poster="preview-image.jpg" class="foo" preload="none" >}}
 ```

-This shortcode is based on [Plyr.io](https://plyr.io/), see [the documentation](https://github.com/sampotts/plyr#features) to learn about the features and [this tutorial](https://roneo.org/en/hugo/plyr) to setup with Hugo
+This shortcode is based on [Plyr.io](https://plyr.io/), see [the documentation](https://github.com/sampotts/plyr#features) to learn about the features and [this tutorial](https://roneo.org/en/hugo/plyr) to set up with Hugo

 <!--
 ### List Github stars